Menu Close

 Haha, yep, I have to wrap white bandage tape around my left wrist and say a prayer.

-How do you remain mentally prepared for another call-up?
+How do you remain mentally prepared?

-To be honest, football has and always will be my life, it’s all I’ve known so I’m constantly in the zone.
+To be honest, football has and always will be my life; it’s all I’ve known so I’m constantly in the zone.
 I enjoy watching football and stay motivated by keeping my thoughts on my goals and ambitions.

-What’s your goto make of football boot?
+What’s your go-to make of football boot?

 Nike Mercurial Superfly!